-American among those killed in Barcelona attack
+American, Italians named as Barcelona attack victims

 Russo was an engineer on holiday with his 21-year-old girlfriend, Marta Scomazzon.
 The pair were both first aid assistance volunteers, and the Green Cross Civil Protection Association in the northern Italian town of Bassano told CNN that Scomazzon was among the 120 injured in Barcelona.

-The emergency services in Catalonia said 24 doctors worked through the night conducting autopsies.
+The emergency services in Catalonia said Friday that 24 doctors had worked through the night conducting autopsies.

-Early on Friday, five armed attackers wearing fake explosive belts drove through a crowd of people in Cambrils, killing one woman and injuring six -- three seriously so.
-Police killed all five attackers in a shootout.

-UK Prime Minister Theresa May said Friday that the British government was looking into reports of a missing child in Barcelona.

-"Sadly, I must tell you that we do believe that a number of British nationals were caught up I the attack and we're urgently looking into reports of a child believed missing who is a British dual national," she told Sky News.
+One woman was killed in the attack in Cambrils, in which five attackers drove into a group of pedestrians before themselves being shot dead by police.
+Six more people were injured in the attack.

-Twenty-six French citizens have been injured, with at least 11 in a serious condition, the French Foreign Affairs Ministry said in a statement.
+Thirty French citizens were wounded in the attacks, the French foreign ministry said Saturday.
+Among the 14 still hospitalized, 5 are in a serious condition.

-Thirteen German nationals were injured and hospitalized, ''some seriously and still fighting for their lives,'' Foreign Ministry spokesman Martin Schaefer announced Friday.
+Thirteen German nationals were injured and hospitalized, ''some seriously and still fighting for their lives,'' Germany Foreign Ministry spokesman Martin Schaefer said Friday.

-Turkey's embassy in Madrid confirmed that a 33-year-old Turkish man was among those wounded in the Barcelona attack, Turkey's state-run Anadolu news agency reported.
-Emre Eroglu, in the city on business, suffered two broken legs, but the embassy said his injuries were not thought to be life-threatening.
+Turkey's embassy in Madrid confirmed that a 33-year-old Turkish man was among those wounded in the Barcelona attack, but that his injuries were not thought to be life-threatening, Turkey's state-run Anadolu news agency reported Friday.

 The Australian government has said four of its citizens were hurt -- two men have been discharged from hospital, while one woman was in a serious condition and another in a serious but stable condition.